There are so many wonderful benefits of meditation for healthcare professionals and their patients.

 Not only are there benefits of meditation for healthcare workers, but for patients too.

-Shelton says that she has been successful introducing patients to meditation, and has some valuable tips for other healthcare professionals.
+Shelton says that she has been successful introducing patients to meditation and has some valuable tips on meditation for healthcare professionals.

 “As a healthcare provider, I introduce meditation in small ways to my clients,” says Shelton.
 “We discuss the mental and physical benefits of slowing our breath before and after a few practice breaths.
 From there I ask them to try incorporating one minute throughout the day to slow their breath.
 I teach a 4-6 breath, inhale 4 seconds, exhale 6 seconds with a natural pause in between.
 Our brain releases the calming, relaxing chemicals on our exhale.
 For this reason, we extend the exhale.

 “On follow-up visits, I ask how the practice went and we explore ways to expand the practice.
 It may be in a full 5-minute meditation in the morning or it may be a brief practice before a daily event like meals.”